moq-wg/CAT-4-MOQT/draft-law-moq-cat4moqt.md

 The scheme protects access to the relay during session establishment and also contrains the actions which the client may take once connected.

-This draft defines 1 of this specification.
+This draft defines version 1 of this specification.

 ## Overview of the authentication workflow